Giuseppe Materazzi

-Giuseppe Materazzi (born 5 January 1946 in Arborea, Province of Oristano) is an Italian football manager and former player, who played as a midfielder.
+Giuseppe Materazzi (born 5 January 1946) is an Italian football manager and former player, who played as a midfielder.

 Playing career

-Sardinian-born Materazzi is best remember as one of the most representative players for U.S. Lecce, where he spent seven years and played 228 Serie C matches.
+Materazzi was born in Arborea, Province of Oristano.
+He is best remember as one of the most representative players for U.S. Lecce, where he spent seven years and played 228 Serie C matches.
 He also played for Tempio, Reggina and Bari.